-(a) Payout percentage includes reinvestment of dividends paid on Chemed shares during the performance period.
+(a) Payout percentages are based on payout scales at the time of grant and include reinvestment of dividends paid on Chemed shares during the performance period.

-In each of the two 3-year performance periods completed to date, the Company's Adjusted EPS Average Annual CAGR exceeded the target of 7.0%.
-The Company's TSR for both periods also exceeded the target, at the 73rd and 91st percentile for the 3-year periods ending in 2015 and 2016, respectively.
+In each of the 3-year performance periods completed to date, the Company's Adjusted EPS Average Annual CAGR exceeded the target of 7.0%.
+The Company's TSR for such periods also exceeded the target, at the 73rd, 91st, 90th, and 70th percentile for the 3-year periods ending in 2015, 2016, 2017 and 2018, respectively.